 Claiming compensation against this SLA

-When applying for compensation it is up to the Beneficiary to provide all necessary information to .
+When applying for compensation it is up to the Beneficiary to provide all necessary information to Wyre.
 The Beneficiary must do this within 30 calendar days after the month concerned if the SL has not been reached.

 This information is: